 In its most simplified terms, process mapping is creating a visual representation of a process or work flow—whether it is existing or prospective.
 While the finished process map should be referred to on a regular basis for updating, management orientation, employee training, and validating questionable or unclear procedures, its greatest value may be found in the communication required to develop and update it.

-Interested in learning more about process mapping?
-Check out our two-hour online short course, Process Mapping 101, and learn how to identify the process as a system, the appropriate level of detail needed and how to build a process map.
+Interested in learning more about process mapping and FMEA?
+Check out some of our two-hour online short courses and learn how to identify the process as a system, the appropriate level of detail needed and how to build a process map as well as how to build a cumulative Cause Map diagram for your incidents.